kuds/alpha-racer/README.md

 In PWM, the signal switches between a high and low state at a fixed frequency, and the duration of the high state (known as the duty cycle) is varied to control the amount of power delivered to the load.
 By rapidly turning the signal on and off, the load sees an average voltage or current that can be precisely controlled by adjusting the duty cycle.

 PWM is widely used in a variety of applications, including motor speed control, LED brightness control, and audio amplifiers.

+### Chapter 2 - SLAM
+Simultaneous Localization and Mapping, or SLAM, is a technique used in robotics and computer vision to simultaneously construct a map of an unknown environment and estimate the robot's location within that environment.

+The SLAM problem arises when a robot needs to navigate in a new or previously unknown environment without a pre-built map of the surroundings.
+In order to solve this problem, the robot must use its sensors to gather information about the environment and use that information to construct a map of the surroundings.
+At the same time, the robot must estimate its own location within the map in order to be able to navigate effectively.

+SLAM algorithms typically use a combination of sensor data such as LIDAR, cameras, and inertial measurement units (IMUs) to build a map of the environment and estimate the robot's location within that map.
+These algorithms use probabilistic methods to fuse sensor measurements over time, and can deal with uncertainty and errors in the sensor data.

+SLAM is a critical technology for autonomous robots and self-driving vehicles, as it allows them to operate in new and changing environments without relying on pre-built maps.